-- Current academic R&D work in this area is in smart patches/repairs that "sense" and warn of their own failing effectiveness and ensure replacement prior to failure. - Have the advantage of not requiring a degradation prediction capability only looking for a relative reduction in joint performance. - Existing techniques based on elastic stress waves interactions with the interface but have generally only demonstrated an ability to detect disbonds in the region of sensors whilst useful this is insufficient for certification purposes. - UMIST looking at novel strain-field interrogation method to detect onset of interfacial degradation.
+- Current R&D work in this area is in smart patches/repairs that "sense" and warn of their own failing effectiveness and ensure replacement prior to failure. - Have the advantage of not requiring a degradation prediction capability only looking for a relative reduction in joint performance. - Existing techniques based on elastic stress waves interactions with the interface but have generally only demonstrated an ability to detect disbonds in the region of sensors - whilst useful this is insufficient for certification purposes.